How to Make Moisturizing Aloe Vera Soap

 - Once it is cool, you can remove your soap from the mold.

-- Store it in a cool, dry place to harden and mature, usually in a month’s to two and a half months’ time.
+- Finally, store it in a cool, dry place to harden and mature, usually between a month and two and a half months’ time.

 Glycerin soap with aloe